Hurdles to Progress in Long-form Question Answering: Conclusion

 \section{Conclusion}

-We present a ``retrieval augmented'' generation system that achieves state of the art performance on the ELI5 long-form question answering dataset.
+We present a ``retrieval augmented'' generation system that achieves state-of-the-art performance on the ELI5 long-form question answering dataset.
 However, an in-depth analysis reveals several issues not only with our model, but also with the ELI5 dataset \& evaluation metrics.
-We hope that the community works towards solving these issues so that we can climb the right hills and make meaningful progress.
+We hope that the community works towards solving these issues so that we can climb the right hills and make meaningful progress on this important task.